Mike Quigley

-Chicago Sun-Times political writer Fran Spielman has described Quigley as, "a political centrist with a progressive bent."
+If elected for another term, Quigley is expected to become the dean of Illinois's congressional delegation when senator Dick Durbin retires in 2027.

 Early life, education, and early political career

 Quigley was raised in Carol Stream, Illinois, where he graduated from Glenbard North High School in 1977.
 He then attended Roosevelt University, where he earned his bachelor's degree.
 Quigley moved into the Lakeview area of Chicago in 1982, and became involved in community activities.
 He attended the Loyola University Chicago School of Law, where he earned a Juris Doctor degree, and the University of Chicago, where he earned a master's degree in public policy.

 The start of Quigley's political career saw him serve as a chief aide to Chicago Alderman Bernie Hansen.
+In 1991, he ran for 46th ward alderman with the support of Mayor Richard M. Daley, but lost a runoff election to incumbent Helen Shiller.

-Cook County Board of Commissioners
+Cook County Board of Commissioners (1998-2009)

 Quigley was first elected to the Cook County Board of Commissioners in 1998, succeeding Maria Pappas, who was elected Cook County Treasurer.
-During his tenure, he gained a reputation as a reformer, opposing tax hikes supported by Cook County Board President John Stroger and later his son and successor Todd Stroger.
-Quigley contended the county could operate more efficiently, and presented reports to support his position.
+During his tenure, he gained a reputation as a reformer, opposing tax hikes that were supported by Cook County Board President John Stroger and later his son and successor Todd Stroger.
+Quigley contended the county could operate more efficiently and presented reports to support his position.
 He also challenged the practice of finding jobs for Democratic officials with the Cook County Forest Preserve District.